-Parental rights after you “give up” a child for adoption are ultimately terminated with your consent to adoption.
-When you give consent, you clear the way for the adoptive parents to become the child’s legal family.
+Parental rights after you “give up” a child for adoption ultimately end when you complete the adoption paperwork after your baby is born.
+When you sign these documents, you clear the way for the adoptive parents to become the child’s legal family.
 This means that your connection to the child as his/her legal parent ends.

-When giving consent, you have a right to speak with an attorney and take the time to fully understand the important legal step you are taking.
-Many states require an attorney to be present and for the birth parents to receive counseling prior to giving their official consent.
+When completing the paperwork, you have a right to speak with an attorney and take the time to fully understand the important legal step you are taking.
+Many states require an attorney to be present and for the birth parents to receive counseling prior to signing the papers.

 Keep in mind, like we mentioned above, that many states do have a revocation period for consent to adoption.
 However, for an adoption to be completed, it’s required that the birth parents no longer have parental rights after you “give up” a child for adoption so that the adoptive parents can take on these rights.

 Your Rights for “Getting Baby Back” After Adoption

 Can you get your child back after adoption?
 Like we’ve said, it’s a loaded question.
 It will depend on your specific situation.
 Once you have signed the adoption papers and the revocation period has passed, you no longer have a legal claim to the child.
 This means that the answer to, “Can you get you child back after adoption?” is, “No.”

 This article shouldn’t be taken as strict legal advice.
 For an answer to this important question in your specific situation, speak with your attorney.

 What are your parental rights after you “give up” a child for adoption?
 While the consent to adoption terminates your parental rights, there are some adoption rights as a birth parent that you should know about.